 Grab a few handfuls of lentils, some spices, and an Instant Pot and transform them into a pot of creamy, delicious Instant Pot Lentil Dal that’s economical, nutritious and will make your tastebuds dance!

 I've been a little obsessed with red lentils of late, what with this and my Instant Pot Red Lentil Soup.
 This recipe might actually seem familiar, and that's because it's an adapted version of my Red Lentil Dahl.
-It didn't need much changed to make it work really well in an Instant Pot.
-And as luck would have it, lots of you had Instant Pots for Christmas and have been asking for more Instant Pot recipes so how's this for timing.
+It didn't need much changing to make it work really well in an Instant Pot.
+And as luck would have it, lots of you had Instant Pots for Christmas and have been asking for more Instant Pot recipes, so how's this for timing?

-But, if you don’t have an Instant Pot or other other electric pressure cooker, and you really want to make this recipe, hop on over to my original Red Lentil Dahl recipe and you will find detailed stove-top instructions.
+If you don’t have an Instant Pot and you really want to make this recipe, hop over to my original Red Lentil Dal recipe, and you will find detailed stove-top instructions.

 Pair this creamy and delicious Instant Pot Lentil Dal with:

-A sprinkle of cilantro, some fresh chopped tomato and a few chopped peanuts or cashews over the top (like in my pics), really compliment it too and help to turn it from midweek dinner, into a posh treat yo'self (or someone else) kind of meal.
+A sprinkle of cilantro, some fresh chopped tomato and a few chopped peanuts or cashews over the top really complement it too and help to turn it from a midweek dinner, into a posh treat yo'self (or someone else) kind of meal.

 Recipe